 - Broken blower: A defective motor or unbalanced fan might halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified techs at Service Experts Commercial HVAC to take care of the issue.
+The next time your AC freezes up, get in touch with the ACE-certified techs at Service Experts Commercial HVAC to take care of the issue.
 We have lots of experience helping homeowners check their air conditioners, and we’re certain we can get things running again in no time.
 Contact us at 289-201-2346 to schedule air conditioning repair in Toronto with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.